opera-adt/dist-s1/regression_test/README.md

     ```
     You should have all relevant files to run the code and regression test.

-2. Generate a
+2. Generate a DIST-S1 product:
     ```bash
     dist-s1 run_sas --run_config_path runconfig.yml
     ```
-    Should generate a product in `test_product`.
+    The above should generate a product in `test_product`.
 3. Check equality:
     ```bash
     dist_s1 check_equality golden_dataset/<OPERA_ID> test_dataset/<OPERA_ID>
     ```
+    Best to use the latest generated products in either directory.